nknguyenhc/ultimate-tictactoe/README.md

 This method is arguably not the optimal policy for board evaluation.
 However, it has the following advantages:

 * Comparing to static evaluation of a board, this method does not require the knowledge of evaluation of a board.
-* Comparing to selecting moves based on a heuristic, this method spends less time, and again, does not require the knowledge of what constitutes a good move.
+* Comparing to selecting moves based on a heuristic, this method spends less time, and does not require the knowledge of what constitutes a good move.

 Moreover, the board evaluation is more accurate as the tree of knowledge extends to greater depths.